-When putting together your application for a planning permit, you must check that your property is being used in a way that is permitted according to the current zoning that applies to your area.
+When you apply for a planning permit, you must check that your property is being used in a way that is permitted.

 Existing use occurs when your land is being used in a legal way, either with an approved permit or an approved use where a permit is not required, and the planning controls now in place prohibit that use.

 For more information please download the Existing use rights factsheet (PDF)